What is Eye Pain?

 A sudden boost in eye pressure is an emergency.
 Immediate treatment is necessary to prevent permanent vision loss.
 This sudden rise in eye pressure is called acute angle-closure glaucoma.

-You may have eye pain and loss of vision if the nerve that links the back of the eyeball to the brain becomes inflamed.
+Optic neuritis causes eye pain and loss of vision when the nerve that links the back of the eyeball to the brain becomes inflamed.
 This nerve is known as the optic nerve.

-An autoimmune eye disease or a viral or bacterial infection may produce the inflammation.
+An autoimmune eye disease or a viral or bacterial infection may produce inflammation.

 A sinus infection can lead to pressure behind the eyes.
 As it builds up, the pressure can lead to pain in one or both eyes.